elfalehed/ai.notebooks/README.md

 <b>Knwoledge representation</b> <br />

-Over time humans tried to come up with methods to represent knowledge using something we call <i style="color: blue">Knowledge engineering</i>
+Over time humans tried to come up with methods to represent knowledge using something we call <i>«Knowledge engineering»</i> its mainly sets of methods and attempts to gather explicit knowledge possessed by experts in some narrow domain.

-<font color='red'>dsdsds</font>